travel-code-sleep/SimpleEfficientKeywords/README.md

-# 💡 SimpleEfficientKeyword (SEKeywords): a simple efficient cocktail of keyword extraction algorithms, text processing and language model to generate and summarize high quality multi-document keywords fast and handsfree.
+# 💡 SimpleEfficientKeyword (SEKeywords)
+## 🛠🍹A simple efficient cocktail of keyword extraction algorithms, text processing and language model to generate and summarize high quality multi-document keywords fast and handsfree.

 ```
 SimpleEfficientKeyword